 - Authentication: off

-- Routing: The skill the bot user has been assigned (BotSkill)
+- Routing: The skill the bot user will be assigned to

 - Then select Next.